angular/angular/aio/content/guide/http.md

 ### Making a PUT request

 An app will send a PUT request to completely replace a resource with updated data.
-The following `HeroService` example is just like the POST example.
+The following `HeroesService` example is just like the POST example.

 <code-example
   path="http/src/app/heroes/heroes.service.ts"